webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 :::

-### Mocks and other magic imports
+### Mocks and other implicit imports

-Some files are magically imported by other tooling, such as fixtures, mocks or templates.
-Usually you'll want to ignore those, with patterns like this:
+Some files are imported by other tooling, such as fixtures, mocks or templates.
+You may wanto to ignore them, with patterns like this:

 ```json
 {